Aline Kominsky-Crumb (née Goldsmith; August 1, 1948 – November 29, 2022) was an underground comix artist most famous for her autobiographical

 Village as a teenager.
-Instead of going to therapy, she draws comic books about her life.
+Instead of going to therapy, she drew comic books about her life.
 Kominsky

-draws in a "fast" style, without much attention to detail or overall impression, but she easily makes
+drew in a "fast" style, without much attention to detail or overall impression, but she easily made

 up for this by her very witty observations and twists and turns.

 Aline contributed her humorous comics to: "Wimmen's Comix", "El Perfecto", "Lemme Outta Here",

 "Arcade", "Dirty Laundry", "Manhunt", "Weirdo" and "Twisted Sisters" (depicted here) among others.

 Aline was also a former editor of "Weirdo" Magazine.
 The informed reader might know that "Weirdo"